 Brand-name soft drinks such as Pepsi, Coca-Cola and Fanta are widely available, and cheap by international standards.
 Tap water is debatably safe to drink in Kigali, although the smell of chlorine may put you off; bottled mineral water is widely available if you sensibly prefer not to take the risk.
 Locally bottled fruit juice (passion fruit, orange, pineapple…) isn’t bad and comes in concentrated versions too.

 The most widely drunk hot beverage is tea (icyayi in Kinyarwanda, sometimes also referred to by the Swahili name chai).
 In rural areas, the ingredients are often boiled together in a pot: a sticky, sweet, milky concoction that is sometime referred to as African tea, and that definitely falls into the category of acquired tastes.
 Most Westernised restaurants serve tea as we know it, but if you want to be certain, specify that you want black tea.
 The milk served separately with it is almost always powdered, but of a type that dissolves well and doesn’t taste too bad.
-Coffee is one of Rwanda’s main cash crops, but you’d hardly know it judging by the insipid slop that passes for coffee in some restaurants and hotels – though this is starting to change for the better as something akin to café culture has taken hold in Kigali.
-You’re on safe if unexciting ground with instant coffee (ask for Nescafé).
+Coffee is one of Rwanda’s main cash crops, but you’d hardly know it judging by the insipid slop that passes for coffee in some restaurants and hotels – though this may soon be a thing of the past as something akin to café culture has taken hold in Kigali and seems to be spreading throughout the country.